 In addition to studying with Sharathji, Meghan's practice and teaching have been profoundly influenced by the guidance of certified teacher, Sharmila Desai of Ashtanga Yoga Morjim, and authorized teacher Christine Hoar of Ashtanga Montauk.
 From both of these women Meghan has learned how to sustain her practice joyfully, and translate the self-study that occurs on her mat into action in her daily life.

-Meghan is also an Ayurvedic Lifestyle Consultant, having completed a course of study facilitated by Ed Zadlo, through the American Institute of Vedic Studies in the fall of 2017.
+Meghan is also an Ayurvedic Lifestyle Consultant, having completed a course of study facilitated by Ed Zadlo, through the American Institute of Vedic Studies in the fall of 2017, a Birth arts trained Doula (birth and postpartum), and is currently completing a course on Ayurvedic care specific to the postpartum window through The Sacred Window School.

 A native of Philadelphia, Meghan lives in the Fishtown section of the city with her husband, Jason, their daughter, Maggie, and their two dogs, Scrappy and Pixie.
 Meghan is extremely grateful for her practice and for the community at Mysore Philadelphia who share their mornings with her.
 There has never been a nicer group of people to breathe with every day.